 3. Applying VBA Code to Stop Auto Formatting

-- First of all, before entering any number in the Output column, go to the Developer tab in the ribbon.
+- First, before entering any number in the Output column, enable the Developer tab in the ribbon and select the tab.

-- Then, from the Code group, choose Visual Basic.
+- Next, from the Code group, choose Visual Basic.

-- Secondly, you will see the VBA window after performing the previous step.
+- Then, you will see the VBA window after performing the previous step.

-- Then, from the Insert tab of the window, choose Module.
+- Now, from the Insert tab of the window, choose Module.

-- Thirdly, paste the following code into the module.
+- After that, paste the following code into the module.

 'Giving the sub procedure name Sub Stop_Excel_from_Auto_Formatting_Numbers() 'Selecting desired cell range With Range("C5:C8") 'Addressing cell format into text .NumberFormat = "@" .Value = .Formula End With End Sub

-- Firstly, we are naming the Sub Procedure as Stop_Excel_from_Auto_Formatting_Numbers.
+- First, we are naming the Sub Procedure as Stop_Excel_from_Auto_Formatting_Numbers.

-- Secondly, we are selecting the cell range, where we want to see the output.
+- Next, we select the cell range, where we want to see the output.

 .NumberFormat = "@" .Value = .Formula

-- Fourthly, save the code into the module.
+- Finally, save the code into the module.

 - Then, keeping the cursor in the module, press F5 or the Run button to run the code.